atlassian/react-beautiful-dnd/docs/api/draggable.md

 - `audio`
 - [`contenteditable`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/contenteditable) (any elements that are `contenteditable` or are within a `contenteditable` container)

-You can opt out of this behavior by adding the `disableInteractiveElementBlocking` prop to a `Draggable`.
+You can opt out of this behavior by adding the `disableInteractiveElementBlocking` prop to a `<Draggable />`.
 However, it is questionable as to whether you should be doing so because it will render the interactive element unusable.
 If you need to _conditionally_ block dragging from interactive elements you can add the `disableInteractiveElementBlocking` prop to opt out of the default blocking and monkey patch the `dragHandleProps (DragHandleProps)` event handlers to disable dragging as required.